George Weinberg (psychologist): Career

 Weinberg coined the term "homophobia".
 He began contemplating it after remembering having witnessed abhorrence towards a lesbian friend while preparing to deliver a speech in 1965.
 The word was first printed in Screw on May 5, 1969, followed by Time a few months later.
 Gay Times stated after his death in 2017 that he invented it in 1965.
 By 1972, Weinberg explained the use of term in Society and the Healthy Homosexual.
 He suggested that those who harbor prejudice against homosexuals, and not homosexuals themselves, are suffering from a psychological malady, an irrational state of mind.
-Weinberg, though heterosexual himself, became a leader in the ultimately successful struggle to have homosexuality removed as a diagnostic category from the DSM, the professional therapeutic handbook.
+Weinberg, though heterosexual himself, became a leader in the (successful) campaign to have homosexuality removed as a diagnostic category from the DSM, the professional therapeutic handbook.
 He was instrumental in shifting public perception of homosexuality.

 Weinberg's widely read, seminal 1984 book, The Heart of Psychotherapy, described innovative therapeutic methods that de-emphasize traditional therapy's approach.
 He instead presented immediately practical tools that patients can use to help themselves.

 Personal life and death

-Weinberg was married to Dianne Rowe.
+Weinberg was married to Dianne Rowe, with whom he collaborated.
 He died of cancer on March 20, 2017.